 Here are the rules we follow in the United States:

 - Only on public land.
-We do not knowingly camp on private property without permission.
+We do not camp on private property without permission.
+Gaia GPS iPhone app provides a land ownership layer that makes it easy to determine property ownership.

 - No fires, not ever, not even a match, not a stove of any sort, no burning toilet paper, never.